JstRelax/web-www-v2/content/dictionary/_index.en.md

 **(Ethical) Hacker / White Hat Hacker**

 DIVD members belong to the “white hat” hackers.
 A white hat hacker is someone who breaks into a computer system with positive intentions, without disrupting any services or processes.
 The motivation of a white hat hacker is to detect security vulnerabilities, without misusing or exploiting them.
 A white hat hacker is sometimes also referred to as an ethical hacker.
 Our members are skilled professionals that must always operate within legal boundaries.
-Please read our [Code of Conduct](https://www.divd.nl/what-we-do/code-of-conduct/) for more information. *The term ‘white hat’ comes from cowboy movies in which the hero always wore a white hat.*
+Please read our [Code of Conduct](https://www.divd.nl/what-we-do/code-of-conduct/) for more information.

 **Exploit**